Lhfcws/lssh/README.md

 **[Installation]**

+1. First you should make sure you have ssh && sshpass.  `sudo apt-get install sshpass`
-1. Download lssh.zip (or git clone) and uncompress.
+2. Download lssh.zip (or git clone) and uncompress.
-2. set `alias lssh='python2 /home/lhfcws/local/lssh/scripts/lssh.py'` in ~/.bashrc
+3. set `alias lssh='python2 /home/lhfcws/local/lssh/scripts/lssh.py'` in ~/.bashrc
-3. `source ~/.bashrc`
+4. `source ~/.bashrc`

 *lssh -h* to see the more details.